 Key Stage 1 Sample Testing Materials - A link to the sample materials for the Key Stage 1 tests.

 It is important that the children experience reading at home as regularly as possible.
 Just five-ten minutes a day can have a tremendous impact on fluency.
-We will also be sending home new reading journals, in the front is an insert that provides guidelines about the conversations you and your child can have about the text that they are reading.
-From this term all of Year 3 and 4 will be expected to complete 2 reading reflections a week.
-Year 4 are expected to write longer, more detailed reflections on their reading.
-For every reading reflection or reading entry completed and signed by an adult the children earn a sticker, when they have earned 21 they can choose a reward from the bag!
-These come from Tiger and there are some lovely bits in there thanks to Mrs Murray!
+We have also sent home new reading journals, in the front is an insert that provides guidelines about the conversations you and your child can have about the text that they are reading.
+From this term all of Year 2 and 3 will be expected to complete 2 reading reflections a week.
+These don't need to be long, just two or three sentences about what they have read.
+For every reading reflection the children earn a raffle ticket, at the end of the week I draw out 5 names to choose a prize from the box.

 Year 3 need to know: 2, 3, 4, 5, 6, 10 times tables.

 The ‘Big Thinks’ will still be an important part of enriching the children’s education and a new task will be sent home each half term.
 If you ever have any questions please feel free to catch me (after school is best).
-This terms 'Big Think' is yet to be confirmed.
-Thank you for the support we have had so far with the 'Big Thinks' - we have had some truly amazing projects and the children have presented what they have learnt so beautifully.
-This has really supported their learning in lessons as they have such a wide understanding of the topic.
+Stay tuned for this term's big think which will be out shortly.
+These are a great way to deepen your child's understanding of a topic and they love sharing their knowledge in class.

 If your child particularly struggles with a concept within a lesson we may ask for your support that evening at home.
 We will write this in their reading journal or homework book.

 Yes Please!
-We are always looking for volunteers in the classroom who can help out with individual reading and testing times tables!
+We are always looking for volunteers in the classroom who can help out with individual reading, spelling practise and testing times tables!
 If you are interested please find me for a chat.

 We look forward to yet another jam-packed, exciting half-term.
 If there is anything you would to discuss we are available after school most days.